left click for Español

 The library program provides an accessible, enjoyable, welcoming environment for all students and teachers to find books, resources and materials that will promote a love of reading and lifelong learning.
 Another provision will be to recognize and assist different abilities and interests in students while generating an understanding that reading is fun, educational and can shape their lives.
 Our library supports our school curriculum by providing needed materials, appropriate guidance to students, and. assisting with teachers to provide lessons and activities that integrate information literacy and research skills.

-Music - Mr. Robert Neal
+Music - Mr. Fred Jackson

 Band - Mr. William Gula